repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

   .. note::

-    This settings can be automatically generated/updated by ``rstuf artifact repository set`` command.
+       You can generate or update this setting automatically by using ``rstuf artifact repository`` commands.

 .. rstuf-cli-admin